AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/processing-rules/pr-use-cases.md

 You can match values against misspellings collected and update them to display correctly in reports.

-To make sure that you do not inadvertently match other values.
-Adobe recommends using the most restrictive matching option available.
-You can run a report on the variable and search for the possible rule condition that you want to use.
-This precaution ensures that your rule doesn't match unintended values.
+Adobe recommends using the most restrictive matching option possible to avoid undesired overwrites.
+You can run a report on the variable and search for potential rule conditions that you want to use.
 String comparisons are not case-sensitive.

 | Rule set | Value |
 | --- | --- |